-Assuming your company is able to hire expats while remaining compliant to Nitaqat, here are the major differences your company may experience between the two options.
+Assuming your company is able to hire expats while remaining compliant with Nitaqat, here are the major differences your company may experience between the two options.

 Relocating your team

-Relocating your team to Saudi Arabia is an endeavour that requires high investment in time, effort and cost.
+Relocating your team to Saudi Arabia is an endeavor that requires a high investment in time, effort, and cost.
 For any individual moving to Saudi Arabia, relocation requires immense preparation and adjustment such as cultural training, accommodation and school search, a new way of life and language for the majority.
 This can be a very stressful time but with the proper support, employees are able to adapt well to the changes.

 Hiring expats locally

 Saudization is a crucial part of doing business in Saudi Arabia.
-It is the nationalization scheme the government created to increase participation of Saudi nationals in the private sector.
+It is the nationalization scheme the government created to increase the participation of Saudi nationals in the private sector.
 All companies operating in the Kingdom are required to participate and reach certain levels of compliance.
-Levels of compliance depend on the company’s industry and size, with mid green, high green and platinum levels of compliance granting companies more benefits.
+Levels of compliance depend on the company’s industry and size, with mid-green, high green, and platinum levels of compliance granting companies more benefits.